mmaeke/Metagenomics_Tutorial/README.md

 The expression **reads** is used for single DNA or protein fragments.

-**contigs** are then contiguous reads, which belong to the same genetic source and consist of two or more reads.
+**Contigs** are then contiguous reads, which belong to the same genetic source and consist of two or more reads.

 A **scaffold** is further a part of a reconstructed sequence containing contigs and gaps.